-As we approach 2019, American Evolution will actively engage with museums, heritage sites, community action groups, and localities across the Commonwealth of Virginia.
-These sites and organizations will be encouraged to participate in the commemoration of their own communities, revealing how their history and culture have contributed to Virginia’s development and success over the past 400 years.
-Beginning in late 2017, sites will be invited to plan, develop, and execute programs and activities that support the education and tourism goals of the Commemoration.
+As we approach 2019, American Evolution is actively engaging with museums, heritage sites, community action groups, and localities across the Commonwealth of Virginia.
+These sites and organizations are encouraged to participate in the commemoration of their own communities, revealing how their history and culture have contributed to Virginia’s development and success over the past 400 years.
+Throughout the Commemoration, sites are invited to plan, develop, and execute programs and activities that support the education and tourism goals of the Commemoration.

 We invite you to join the American Evolution.
 There are many ways to get informed and involved.
 Volunteer opportunities are available all across Virginia.
 Sign up to learn more about volunteer opportunities and programs in your area.
 Thank you for your interest in the 2019 Commemoration and don’t forget to follow us on social media @Commemorate2019.

-American Evolution is sponsoring a marketing grant program administered by the Virginia Tourism Corporation.
-The purpose of this grant program is to assist Virginia localities – from towns and cities to museums, tourist attractions, and non-profit organizations – in the promotion of their sites and their connections to American Evolution.
+American Evolution sponsored a marketing grant program administered by the Virginia Tourism Corporation.
+The purpose of this grant program was to assist Virginia localities – from towns and cities to museums, tourist attractions, and non-profit organizations – in the promotion of their sites and their connections to American Evolution.

-American Evolution will promote exhibits and programs that reflect the historical events of 1619, the 400-year arc of Virginia’s history since that time, and the themes of democracy, diversity, and opportunity.
+American Evolution promotes exhibits and programs that reflect the historical events of 1619, the 400-year arc of Virginia’s history since that time, and the themes of democracy, diversity, and opportunity.
 These events will increase civic engagement in communities across the Commonwealth and attract highly diverse audiences.